Trauma & Bodywork Thesis

 When I’m working with a client, the first thing I do is breathe and relax.
 By settling my own nervous system and my body physiology, and relaxing my muscles I begin to entrain/invite my client’s system to do the same.
 My ANS is informing their ANS ‘I am a safe person and won’t hurt you’.

 Everything other than this fluid T’ai Chi-like motion is some aspect of protective armoring.
-If there’s resistance, jerkiness, barriers to movement, or if they’re ‘helping me’ this shows me their system’s strategies for protection/defense.
+If there’s resistance, jerkiness, barriers to movement, or if they are ‘helping me,’ this shows me their system’s strategies for protection/defense.
 My question for myself is, how can I help my client navigate their BMS back to ease?
 Ease, peace, safety, and relaxation are all synonymous in this context.

-When we think about threats from the outside world we imagine being punched, hit, run over, and the like.
-More often we are concerned for our mental and emotional safety — how people perceive us, what they are thinking or saying to others about us, how our loved ones may be affected, or how situations will impact us financially.
-In essence — “How can this moment adversely impact my future?”
+When we think about threats from the outside world, we imagine being punched, hit, run over, and the like.
+More often, we are concerned for our mental and emotional safety—how people perceive us, what they think or say to others about us, how our loved ones may be affected, or how situations will impact us financially.
+In essence, “How can this moment adversely impact my future?”

 Activation – Sympathetic Protection